 With just whole fruit for the ingredients, it's important to use the best quality you can.
-For the strawberries, be sure to look for organic berries.
+For the berries, be sure to look for organic berries.
 Strawberries are #1 on the dirty dozen list of produce with the most pesticide residue.
 Peaches are also included in the dirty dozen, so choose organic peaches as well.

 Getting real fruit popsicles ready to freeze takes just a few minutes in a high-power Blendtec or Vitamix blender.
 You're going to make the fruit puree in two batches.
 (No need to wash the blender container in between batches.)